MumenJarrah/CloudLabs/lab6.md

 ```

 In these figures, you can see the difference with the second rule (DROP) and without it.
+- This one without the DROP rule.
    ![rule1](images/lab6-12-u.png)
+- This one with the DROP rule.
    ![rule1](images/lab6-13-u.png)

 ## 6. Task 4: Load Balancing